Antiz96/arch-update/README.md

 ```

 If the systray applet still does not start at boot, try to gradually increase the `sleep` value.

+### The systray applet repeatedly crashes after log out

+This issue has only been reported with KDE Plasma so far, when the systray applet is enabled via systemd (see [#599](https://github.com/Antiz96/arch-update/issues/599)).
+Due to what seems like a race condition on desktop environment teardown, the systray applet may stop too late, resulting in repeated service failures and core dumps after log out.
+The workaround is to enable the systray applet via XDG autostart, instead of the systemd service.
+See [this chapter](#the-systray-applet) for instructions.

 ### Modify the check cycle